georgianaweihe/Ignition2015_week5/deliverables.md

 - What is the difference between the <%= and <% tags?

 <%= tags are going to execute the embedded Ruby code and return something that will be displayed in the HTML template, such as instance variables.
 The <% tags will also execute embedded Ruby code but will not return anything to display in the HTML file that is sent to the browser.
+Rather, these tags should be used to execute code that is important to the back end but need not be shared with the browser.

 - What is a view partial?